Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty

 \subsection{Structure of the Paper}

-The remaining sections of the paper are organized as follows.
-Section \ref{sec: lit-review} reviews the related literature.
-Section \ref{sec: Generic} formalizes the generic CSO problem addressed in this paper and proposes SAA and robust optimization methods.
-The methods are applied to an unique order fulfillment problem in Section \ref{sec:application}, which describes the MILP model and the machine learning models.
-Section \ref{sec: experiments} describes the case study, provides experimental results, and discusses actionable insights obtained from the experiments based on a real dataset.
-Section \ref{sec:conclusion} concludes the paper.
+The remainder of this paper is organized as follows.
+Section \ref{sec: lit-review} reviews related literature.
+Section \ref{sec:application} formulates the omnichannel multi‑courier order‑fulfillment problem under delivery‑time deviation uncertainty.
+Section \ref{sec:methodology} develops a generic contextual stochastic optimization framework for observational data and introduces two tractable solution paradigms---Contextual Sample Average Approximation and Contextual Robust Optimization.
+Section \ref{sec: learning-app} describes the machine‑learning methods (multi‑class classification and tree‑based quantile regression) used to implement the contextual distribution oracle.
+Section \ref{sec: experiments} presents the case study, computational results, and actionable insights from a real dataset.
+Finally, Section \ref{sec:conclusion} concludes and outlines directions for future research.